NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``hvac_control_cooling_season_period``
      -
      -
      - Enter a date like 'Jun 1 - Oct 31'.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML HVAC Control <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-hvac-control>`_) is used.
 Can also provide 'BuildingAmerica' to use automatic seasons from the Building America House Simulation Protocols.
    * - ``hvac_control_cooling_weekday_setpoint_temp``
      - deg-F
      -